brianshourd/haskell-Calypso/README.md

 haskell-PSO
 ===========

-Firstly, let me say that this is a work in progress.
-Notably, it is still missing some examples and features.
-What is here, though, works.

 This is a small module for doing Particle Swarm Optimization (PSO) in Haskell.
 For an overview of what PSO is, see the paper "Particle Swarm Optimization" by James Kennedy and Russel Eberhart.
 Alternately,